General information and conditions for the sale of a MunchRanch cat or kitten.

-I have a couple of conditions for sale but they are reasonable and you do not have to sign your life away to own one of these Siberian kittens.
+I do have a couple of conditions for sale but they are reasonable and you do not have to sign your life away to own one of these kittens.

-You can do that at your vet or I can do that at my vet.
+You can do that at your vet or I can do that here.

 The second request is that you keep the kitten on the same food for a minimum of 12 months after delivery.